 Noise Induced Hearing Loss

-Our specialist team has represented hundreds of servicemen, and civilians, who have suffered hearing loss.
+Our specialist team has represented hundreds of servicemen, and civilians, who have suffered noise induced hearing loss.
 Servicemen and women operate in dynamic environments, often using weapons, and heavy equipment, and are unfortunately vulnerable to suffering hearing loss due to repeated (and potentially avoidable) exposure to high noise levels.

 Injuries include occupational deafness, and tinnitus, which can lead to medical discharge, and also potentially impact on post-service careers.
 Our expert team will take a detailed history from the client to establish whether a claim may be available relating to exposure to excessive noise, provision of no or inadequate hearing protection, and due to the failure to provide proper medical management, through an early diagnosis, and appropriate medical and man-management.